 - Direct eye-to-eye contact express trust and respect.

 - Georgian people are straightforward when communicating.

 - Georgian values respect women as a sign of a strong tradition of chivalry.

 - Georgians believe that a visitor or a guest is from God.
 That is why they are known to be the most hospitable people on Earth.

 - Georgians have an Orthodox tradition and are conservative people.
 A guest should avoid doing public displays of affection.

 - It is better to wait for a woman to extend her hand first when greeting with a handshake.

 - Pinching a person’s fold of skin in the area of Adam’s apple is a gesture used by Georgian kids.
 This Georgian gesture is a way of saying ‘please’ or begging for something.

 Master The Georgian Language With The Ling App

-If you also want to learn and speak Russian, Ling App can help you because it offers 60+ foreign and popular languages worldwide.
+If you also want to learn and speak Georgian, the Ling app can help you because it offers 60+ foreign and popular languages worldwide.
 You can also check and learn some of the hardest and easiest languages today!